 A word or phrase that appears throughout an Arc as a Motif.

 Arc Words can be a way to hint at the Aesop or one of the themes of a show, often in the form of a question the characters must find an answer to.
 Alternately, they can be used for Foreshadowing.
-Note, though, that they are not the same thing as a Running Gag, a Catch Phrase, or even just a phrase that ends up popping up a lot due to being used a lot in the plot.
+Note, though, that they are not the same thing as a Running Gag, a Catch Phrase, or even just a phrase that ends up popping up a lot due to being used a lot in the plot; Arc Words must help define the tone of their entire work, or at least the plot arc where they appear.

 They're often cryptic, and left unexplained until the Climax or Dénouement.
 This builds up tension and mystery, and hints that anyone using the words knows more than they're telling.
 This enigmatic variant is a typical element of a Mind Screw, and is sometimes used as a memetic way of advertising the show.